Sam Kerr: Personal life

 Kerr is in a relationship with American soccer player Kristie Mewis.
-On 9 November 2023, in an interview with People magazine, Mewis confirmed that she and Kerr were engaged.
+Kerr and Mewis became engaged in September 2023 and married in December 2025.
 The couple have a son, born in May 2025.
 Kerr was previously in a relationship with former Perth Glory and Chicago Red Stars teammate Nikki Stanton.

 In Twickenham on 30 January 2023, Kerr was detained overnight after vomiting out of a taxi window and disputing the driver's clean up fee.
 On 21 January 2024, she was charged with racially aggravated harassment against a police officer following the incident.
 Kerr pleaded not guilty, and was cleared of the charge in February 2025.
 Leading human rights lawyer Geoffrey Robertson commented that the case should never have gone to trial.